Last Updated 5/27/2021

 This issue can also affect workers compensation insurance and auto insurance as air ambulance flights can often be required in workplace or auto accident situations which can then lead to billing confusion.

 Status: The FAA Reauthorization Act of 2018 included a provision to appoint an advisory committee on air ambulances and patient billing.
 The goal of the committee is to make recommendations to improve the disclosure of charges and fees for air medical services, better inform consumers of insurance options for such services, and protect consumers from balance billing.
 The U.S. Department of Transportation announced the membership in September 2019 which includes North Dakota Insurance Commissioner Jon Godfread.
-The Committee began its work in January 2020.
-The NAIC continues to monitor developments of the committee.
+The committee began its work in January 2020.
+The NAIC continues to monitor developments of the advisory committee.

 Committees Active on This Topic